-In the same figure, we plot the boson- and fermion-intrinsic frequencies in the TDGP+Vlasov approach (the open squares and the full circles) \cite{tomoBF,QPBF}.
-We find that the scaling method well-reproduces the results in the TDGP+Vlasov approach for the boson-fermion attractive interaction, but gives the different results when $h_{BF}/g_{BB} \gtrsim 0$ (monopole oscillation) and $h_{BF}/g_{BB} \gtrsim 1$ (quadrupole oscillation).
-The similar behavior is also found in the case of the dipole oscillation \cite{tbDPL}; We have explained on this discrepancy in the previous papers \cite{tbDPL,QPBF}.
+In the same figure, we plot the boson- and fermion-intrinsic frequencies obtained in the TDGP+Vlasov approach (the open squares and the full circles) \cite{tomoBF,QPBF}.
+We find that the scaling method well-reproduces the results in the TDGP+Vlasov approach for the BF attractive interaction, but gives the different values when $h_{BF}/g_{BB} \gtrsim 0$ (monopole oscillation) and $h_{BF}/g_{BB} \gtrsim 1$ (quadrupole oscillation).
+The similar behavior has also been found in the dipole oscillations \cite{tbDPL}, and we have explained about this discrepancy in the previous papers \cite{tbDPL,QPBF}.